Life Sciences and Healthcare

 Selendy Gay has deep roots in the life sciences industry, representing global pharmaceutical companies, biotechnology start-ups, parties in a joint venture, and major investors in the sector.
 Our representative engagements include:

-• Fortis Advisors, the former shareholders of revolutionary robotic surgery startup Auris Health, in an earnout dispute with its acquiror, Johnson & Johnson.
+• Fortis Advisors, as representatives of the former shareholders of revolutionary robotic surgery startup Auris Health, in an earnout dispute with its acquiror, Johnson & Johnson.
 The former shareholders alleged that Johnson & Johnson breached the merger agreement and defrauded the shareholders, resulting in its failure to achieve certain earnout milestones.
 After four years of litigation—including approximately 70 depositions, nine experts, and a 10-day trial—the Delaware Court of Chancery ruled on September 4, 2024, that Johnson & Johnson owed the former shareholders more than $1 billion in damages.
 The Court’s 145-page decision set a major precedent and is the largest earnout-related damages award in Delaware history.

 • A biotechnology company in obtaining a judgment dismissing a complex patent infringement suit brought by a multinational pharmaceutical company that sought over $500 million in damages.